krystal/apia-docs/content/en/getting-started.md

 ### Routing requests to your API

 Apia provides a Rack middleware that will handle all requests for your API and pass any non-matching request through the stack to your application.
-You can define this in your `config.rb` or, if you're using a Rails application, it can go into `config/application.rb`.
+You can define this in your `config.ru` or, if you're using a Rails application, it can go into `config/application.rb`.

 ```ruby
 module MyApp